MYBOTSHOP/.github/profile/README.md

 ### Overview

 MYBOTSHOP GmbH is a German robotics technology company specializing in the distribution, integration, and support of robotic systems and components.
-The company serves industrial customers, research institutions, universities, and developers by providing high-quality hardware, engineering expertise, and technical resources.
+The company serves industrial customers, research institutions, universities, and developers with high-quality hardware, engineering expertise, and technical resources.

-MYBOTSHOP combines a broad robotics product portfolio with consulting and system integration services, supporting customers from component selection to deployment and long-term operation.

 ### Core Capabilities

 - Robotics components and platforms (actuators, sensors, controllers, development kits)
 - Robotics system integration and technical consulting
-- ROS-based development support and documentation
+- ROS-based development support
-- Community knowledge sharing via forums and tutorials
+- Community forums and technical documentation

-### Key Facts & Highlights

-- Established in 2017 in Germany
-- Active across industrial automation, research, and education sectors
-- Maintains open documentation and technical forums for robotics developers
-- Supports ROS, SLAM, navigation, and autonomy workflows

 ### Resources